ky-deleon/doseko/README.md

-# 💊 Doseko: Medication and Health Management Appp
+# 💊 Doseko: Medication and Health Management App

 > Manage your medication with ease.